-If the answers to these questions account for yes, you have made it to the correct article.
-It is a complete guide about the time zones in Australia and to learn how the time is converted!
+If the answers to these questions are yes, you have made it to the correct article.
+It is a complete guide about Australia's time zones and how to convert them.

 So, stick around until the end to learn more about Australia's time zones!